shlomi-noach/awesome-mysql/README.md

 - [gh-ost](https://github.com/github/gh-ost/) - GitHub's online schema migration for MySQL.
 - [go-mysql](https://github.com/siddontang/go-mysql) - A pure go library to handle MySQL network protocol and replication.
-- [MySQL Utilities](https://dev.mysql.com/downloads/utilities/) - a collection of command-line utilities, written in Python, that are used for maintaining and administering MySQL servers, either individually, or within Replication hierarchies.
+- [MySQL Utilities](https://dev.mysql.com/downloads/utilities/) (deprecated) - a collection of command-line utilities, written in Python, that are used for maintaining and administering MySQL servers, either individually, or within Replication hierarchies.
 - [Percona Toolkit](https://www.percona.com/software/mysql-tools/percona-toolkit) - a collection of advanced command-line tools to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually.
 - [UnDROP](https://bitbucket.org/Marc-T/undrop-for-innodb) - a tool to recover data from dropped or corrupted InnoDB tables.